Seafood Fried Rice (Nasi Goreng Seafood)

 a dish of Indonesian nasi goreng seafood

-Originally, the idea of fried rice was to enjoy the leftover rice quickly.
-Because in the olden days, microwaves didnโ€™t exist.
-And if you wanted to reheat the rice properly, you had to re-steam it.
+Initially, the idea of fried rice was to enjoy the leftover rice quickly.
+In the olden days, microwaves didnโ€™t exist, and if you wanted to reheat the rice properly, you had to re-steam it.

 History of Fried Rice

-The problem was sometimes the leftover portion was not big enough to justify the hassle of re-steaming.
+The problem was that sometimes the leftover portion was not big enough to justify the hassle of re-steaming.
 As a shortcut, people used a wok to reheat the rice.
-And as they went along with it, more ideas came to mind to make the rice more delicious.
+As they went along with it, more ideas came to mind to make the rice more delicious.ย

 Hence, egg fried rice was born.
 Then, other types of fried rice were created according to the situation of those people and what was available to them.

 But the basic idea was the same.
 It was to enjoy the leftover rice.
-And often people eat Nasi Goreng for breakfast
+People often eat Nasi Goreng for breakfast.ย

 Versatile Dish With Forgiving Ingredients

-And for this seafood version, I used assorted seafood of prawns, mussels, and cuttlefish.
+And for this seafood version, I used mixed seafood of prawns, mussels, and cuttlefish.
 Feel free to use whichever seafood you love.

-As for the spices, you need onion, garlic and chilies.
+The spices are onion, garlic, and chilies.
 These three ingredients are a must.
-Other than these, they are just an addition when people try tweaking fried rice recipes.
+Other than these, they are just an addition when people try tweaking fried rice recipes.ย

-Regarding chilies, I suggest you use homemade Sambal Goreng Terasi.
-But if time and convenience do not allow you to make your own Sambal Goreng Terasi, you can get a ready-made one like this one.
-And if either is impossible, you can swap the sambal with ordinary chilies like fresh birdโ€™s eye chilies, dried chili flakes, or even red chili powder.
+When it comes to chilies, I suggest you use homemade Sambal.
+But if time and convenience do not allow you to make your own, you can get a ready-made one like this one.
+And if neither is possible, you can swap the sambal with ordinary chilies like fresh birdโ€™s eye chilies, dried chili flakes, or even red chili powder.ย

 This Nasi Goreng Seafood recipe is quite forgiving, and you can always tweak it according to your taste and available ingredients.